neos/fusion-form/Documentation/FusionForm.rst

 instantiating the `field` context variable that is available to all the fusion that is rendered as `content`

 In addition the form component will also:
-- Render a hidden `__csrfToken` field, to ensure that the form was actually rendered by Neos.
 - Render hidden `__referrer` fields for the current and parent request to allow Flow to send the request back in case of validation errors.
 - Render hidden `__trustedProperties` fields to enable the Flow property-mapping for the submitted values.
 - Render hidden `__identity` fields for all fields that are bound to properties of persisted objects.
 - Render hidden `empty` fields for `checkbox` and `submit[multiple]` fields make sure unselected values are send to the controller.

 :data: (mixed, defaults to `Neos.Fusion:DataStructure`) The data the form is bound to.
 Can contain objects, scalar and nested values.
-:action: (string, defaults to `Neos.Fusion:UriBuilder`)
+:actionUri: (string, defaults to `Neos.Fusion:UriBuilder`)
 :method: (string, defaults to 'post')
 :enctype: (string, defaults to 'multipart/form-data')
-:request: (\Neos\Flow\Mvc\ActionRequest, defaults to the current `request` in the fusion context) The action request object the form is rendered for.
-:fieldnamePrefix: (string, defaults to the `argumentNamespace` of the `request`) The prefix for all fieldnames in this form.
+:fieldnamePrefix: (string, defaults to the `argumentNamespace` of the current `request`) The prefix for all fieldnames in this form.
 :content: (string) The content of the form.
 This can be any html that contains form fields.
 Usually this is defined via afx.
 :id: (string) The id-attribute for the form-tag.
 :class: (string) The class-attribute for the form-tag.
+:name: (string) The name-attribute for the form-tag.
 :attributes: (array, default to Neos.Fusion:DataStructure) Generic attributes other than the above for the form-tag.

 The `form` context:
 ```````````````````

 The `form` context is instantiated before all props or content for the form are created with a
-\Neos\Fusion\Form\Domain\Model\FieldDefinition objkect.
+\Neos\Fusion\Form\Domain\Model\Field objkect.
 It is responsible for making making the current form data
 available to all fields that are rendered inside to access validation errors and previously submitted values once
 a submit failed.